Methodological insights in Bayesian Age-Period-Cohort analysis: an application to the case of Puerto Rico's fertility decline: Introduction

-However, a robust analysis of fertility changes should not be based solely on the TFR, since declines of this measure do not always share a common cause, such as postponement of births.
+A robust analysis of fertility changes should not be based solely on the TFR, since declines of this measure do not always share a common cause, such as postponement of births.
 Fertility postponement happens when women decide to have children at a later age, or delay the birth of their next child.
 Postponement can occur due to pursuing secondary education, labor force participation, economic uncertainty, and shifts in values and attitudes \citep{mills2011, vanwijk2024}.
 Women may wait to have children until they have completed their educational goals, have reached a stable period in their career, or until they can purchase a house, among many other reasons.
 Postponement can have a positive effect in the form of recovery or recuperation, in which older women have enough children to make up for lost births in earlier years \citep{fallesen2023}.
 Negative consequences include low fecundity and families of smaller sizes, contributing to fertility decline \citep{schmidt2011}.
-According to our research, which will be explained in further sections, Puerto Rico does not experience a postponement of births.
+According to our research, Puerto Rico has not experienced a postponement of births until now.
 This motivates the use of fertility measures additional to the TFR, such as cumulative cohort fertility rates \citep{frejka2011role}.

-In a study analyzing fertility in South Korea through APC models, it was found that period effects contribute more to changes in fertility, with a decline heavily influenced by family planning programs and economic development, as well as delayed childbearing \citep{kye2012}.
+Fertility analysis of South Korea through APC models showed that period effects have a greater contribution to changes in fertility with a decline heavily influenced by family planning programs and economic development, as well as delayed childbearing \citep{kye2012}.
 APC analysis for fertility in the United States also attributed importance to period changes, and considered them as drivers for the baby boom and baby bust \citep{billari2023age}.
 In contrast with these studies, our methodologies allow obtaining a full uncertainty of the model parameters, impose constraints with specific considerations, and introduce additional model comparison criteria.
 The main purpose of this research is to investigate APC effects for Puerto from 1948--2022 with a Bayesian framework, to decide whether period or cohort effects explain fertility decline better.
 It is pertinent to consider the case of Puerto Rico, as it is currently among the countries with the lowest TFR \citep{Roser_2024}.